CAPTCHA and Challenge action behavior - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 • If the request contains an Accept header with a value of text/html, the response includes a JavaScript page interstitial with a CAPTCHA script.

-To configure the timing of token expiration at the web ACL or rule level, see Timestamp expiration: AWS WAF token immunity times.
+To configure the timing of token expiration at the web ACL or rule level, see Setting timestamp expiration and token immunity times in AWS WAF.

 Headers are unavailable to JavaScript applications that run in the client browser